Join Here | Log In

 • enhanced immune response

-Let’s dig into the details of these benefits:
+Let’s dig into the details of the studies on hesperidin.

 Hesperidin Reduces Neuroinflammation

-One aspect of neurodegenerative diseases, such as Alzheimer’s or Parkinson’s, is inflammation in the brain cells.
+Why would a flavonoid affect cognitive function in aging?
+One driver of cognitive decline and neurodegenerative diseases, such as Alzheimer’s or Parkinson’s, is inflammation in the brain cells.
 This neuroinflammation involves certain cell types, such as astrocytes and glial cells, which protect the neurons from insults.[ref]

 There are several possible causes of neuroinflammation, including pathogens and oxidative stress.
 Sources of oxidative stress can include heavy metals, pollution, smoking, mold exposure, viral infections, and more.